charly3pins/blog/content/blog/how-to-have-a-multilingual-site-in-hugo.md

 ## References

-For more details, consult the official page of [Hugo's documentation](https://gohugo.io/content-management/multilingual/).
+For more details, see the official page of [Hugo's documentation](https://gohugo.io/content-management/multilingual/).